tsdev/spinw/docs/pages/swplot/swplot.plotcell.md

   default value is black ('auto').

 `lineStyle`
-: Line style of the cell, default is '--'.
+: Line style of the cell, default value is '--'.

 `lineWdith`
-: Line width of the cell, default is 1.
+: Line width of the cell, default value is 1.

 `translate`
 : If true, all plot objects will be translated to the figure